ant-design/ant-design-mobile/docs/guide/faq.en.md

 - [300ms tap delay, gone away](https://developers.google.com/web/updates/2013/12/300ms-tap-delay-gone-away)
 - [More Responsive Tapping on iOS](https://webkit.org/blog/5610/more-responsive-tapping-on-ios/)

+### In my project, the component gesture operation of antd-mobile cannot take effect, how to solve it?

+Please check if fastclick is introduced in the project, if so, try to remove it and try again.

 ### About React Hot Loader

 React Hot Loader is relatively intrusive to the project, and many components in antd-mobile (such as Swiper Tabs Form TabBar SideBar Dropdown Space Steps) are not compatible with it, and React Hot Loader itself is also recommended in the README.
 Don't use it anymore, so please consider removing React Hot Loader or replacing it with [React Fast Refresh](https://github.com/facebook/react/issues/16604).